16/envv/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Envv project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/envv/blob/master/CODE_OF_CONDUCT.md).
+See the separate [LICENSE.txt](LICENSE.txt) file. © Copyright 2023 Fabrice Luraine aka asciilander with spacedotspace collective.